 Best Airbnb in Hanalei: Hanalei Garden Surf Cottage

-If you want a more upscale experience, then Princeville is one of the best places to stay in Kauai.
-It’s located adjacent to the Hanalei Beach area and offers a quieter, more luxurious experience close to all the action.
-Princeville is filled with upscale beach resorts and intricately designed community of houses and condos, so the whole area has a pleasingly elegant aesthetic.
+If you want a more upscale experience, then Princeville is the place to stay in Kauai.
+It’s adjacent to the Hanalei Beach area and offers a quieter, more luxurious experience close to all the action.
+Princeville is filled with upscale beach resorts and intricately designed community houses and condos.
+The whole area has a pleasingly elegant aesthetic.

 Things to See and Do in Princeville

 - Check out the beautiful Pali Ke Kua Beach.

 - Make sure you visit the Queen’s Bath, a natural pool sliced out of a lava shelf where you can see an astonishing collection of marine life.

 - Go swimming at Hideaways Beach and check out its incredible barrier reef.